badivana/Driving-Monitor-in-Python/README.md

 Contributions are welcome.

-Feel free to fork the repository, open issues, or submit pull requests.
+If you find a bug or have an improvement, feel free to:

+* Fork the repository
+* Create a new branch
+* Commit your changes
+* Open a Pull Request

 ---

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+# ⭐ If you found this project useful

+Please consider giving the repository a ⭐ on GitHub.